eehakkin/rsync-backup/README.md

 ### **backup-create**

-Create backups using rsync(1).
+Create a new backup directory using rsync(1).

-Each new backup is created into a new backup directory which is named according to the backup date and time.
-These backup directories are full backup directories containing direct (but possible filtered) copies of original files and directories.
-They can thus be accessed and restored directly.
+The newly created backup directory is named according to the backup date and time and is a full backup directories containing direct (but possible filtered) copies of original files and directories.
+It can thus be accessed and restored directly.

 Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to newly created backup directories